daniele-athome/hass-config/README.md

 Each state represents specific behaviors that my place will have, automations to be enabled, stuff to turn on and off, and so on.
 The house mode input_select is used throughout the packages.

-### HVAC

-A simple NodeMCU with a relay controls my heating boiler.
-It is controlled via MQTT with basic automations for when I leave and return home or when I go to sleep.

 ### Lights

 Some light entities and a few scenes that are used in automations elsewhere.